 Usually, the standard rules are as follows: Give 24 hours' advance notice or formal doctor's letter for excused absence or assignment extension.
 No other extensions or absences will be excused.
 Late assignments lose a half letter grade each day.
 First half-grade is deducted on day of deadline for assignments turned in after class.
 NO LATE UNIT DISCUSSION POSTS OR COMMENTS ON BOOK REVIEWS WILL BE ACCEPTED.
 Consequently, do not wait until the last minute.

-However, due to the on-going COVID-19 situation, I will try to be as flexible as possible.
 The key part here is for you to communicate with your instructor when any special needs or circumstances arise.